TIGER-AI-Lab/.github/profile/README.md

 # Text and Image GEnerative Research (TIGER) Lab

-In Chinese, my lab is named "虎头帮".
+In Chinese, our lab is named "虎头帮".

 This is the official website for TIGER AI Lab (https://wenhuchen.github.io/lab).